skofkidosif/myopencvgo/README.md

 # myopencvgo
-This program create window with two videos using gocv.VideoCaptureFile
+myapp3.go This script create window with two videos using gocv.VideoCaptureFile